 The data compilation was made by: Maria Edström (JMG, University of Gothenburg), Ulrika Facht (Nordicom, University of Gothenburg), Greta Gober (Center for Gender Research, University of Oslo), Gunilla Ivarsson (IAWRT – International Association of Women in Radio and Television), Suzanne Moll (Independent Media Consultant, Copenhagen)

-Nordicom's statistics database provides comparative Nordic media statistics (in English) and Swedish media statistics (mainly in Swedish).
+Nordicom's statistical database provides comparative Nordic media statistics (in English) and Swedish media statistics (mainly in Swedish).
 A collection of international overviews puts the Nordic countries in a larger context.
-Visit our statistic's database.
+Visit our statistical database.

 Relevant literature: The book Making Change.
 Nordic Examples of Working Towards Gender Equality in the Media (Nordicom, 2014) presents a collection of inspiring media practices in the Nordic region and a compilation of comparative data on gender equality in the Nordic media sector (film, journalism, advertising and computer games).
 Contributing authors are representatives from academia, civil society, activism and industry.
 The book is open access and can be downloaded, or orderd in print, here.